 The other type requires something of the pack, usually dressing up.
 We have a limited number of these each year and they need to be sanctioned by the committee.

 Editor’s note: While some of us who wrote this may not always participate, most hashers love a good theme!
 If you have a great idea don’t shy away!
 Pitch it to mismanagement and we will work with you to get it done.

 Mark the start with a circle with an X in it (a check mark).
 If the start is a subway station rather than an exact street location put arrows from the exits to the start.
 This is particularly important at those stations with exits several hundred yards apart.

 The purpose of a check is to delay the FRBs (front running bastards) and bring the pack together.
 The idea is not for the pack to spend twenty minutes trying to find a mark five blocks away.
 Nor is the idea to make runners give up and call the hotline.

 A check is always easy if you know where the trail is going.
-It’s a lot harder for the pack who don’t have this inside information.
-Even a basic check at a crossroads has eight possibilities – both sides of each street, including a back check.
+It’s a lot harder for the pack, which doesn’t have this inside information.
+Even a basic check at a crossroads has eight possibilities – both sides of each street, including a back-check.
 If the first mark is not in a straight line from the check, say the first mark is one block north and some way down the block to the west, there are now 23 possibilities.
-So it’s a good idea to have the first mark in a straight line from the check.
+So go easy.

-Make sure you don’t double back on yourself.
+Beware of doubling back on yourself.
 At a check people may be checking several blocks from the check.
 If the trail goes too near to a previous check they might, inadvertently, miss out part of the trail.